mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

 Amazon Q Business uses IAM Identity Center for user management.
 In this step, you'll check if you have an IAM Identity Center instance and create one if needed.

-First, check if you already have an IAM Identity Center instance:
+First, check if you already have an IAM Identity Center instance.
+Replace "us-east-1" with the AWS Region where your IAM Identity Center instance is located.

 ```bash
 aws sso-admin list-instances --region us-east-1 --query 'Instances[0].InstanceArn' --output text
 ```

-If the command returns "None" or an empty result, you need to create an IAM Identity Center instance:
+If the command returns "None" or an empty result, you need to create an IAM Identity Center instance.
+Replace "us-east-1" with the AWS Region where you want to create your IAM Identity Center instance.

 ```bash
 aws sso-admin create-instance --region us-east-1 --name "QBusinessIdentityCenter-abcd1234" --query 'InstanceArn' --output text